Kwame Nkrumah: Ghanaian independence

 Ghana became independent on 6 March 1957 as the Dominion of Ghana.
 As the first of Britain's African colonies to gain majority-rule independence, the celebrations in Accra were the focus of world attention; over 100 reporters and photographers covered the events.
-United States President Dwight D. Eisenhower sent congratulations and his vice president, Richard Nixon, to represent the U.S. at the event.
+United States president Dwight D. Eisenhower sent congratulations and his vice president, Richard Nixon, to represent the U.S. at the event.
 The Soviet delegation urged Nkrumah to visit Moscow as soon as possible.
 Political scientist Ralph Bunche, an African American, was there for the United Nations, while the Duchess of Kent represented Queen Elizabeth II.
 Offers of assistance poured in from across the world.
 Even without them, the country seemed prosperous, with cocoa prices high and the potential of new resource development.

 As the fifth of March turned to the sixth, Nkrumah stood before tens of thousands of supporters and proclaimed, "Ghana will be free forever."
 He spoke at the first session of the Ghana Parliament that Independence Day, telling his new country's citizens that "we have a duty to prove to the world that Africans can conduct their own affairs with efficiency and tolerance and through the exercise of democracy.
 We must set an example to all Africa."

 As part of the ceremony, Nkrumah gave a speech to instill hope and ooze assurance.

 Nkrumah was hailed as the Osagyefo – which means "redeemer" in the Akan language.
 This independence ceremony included the Duchess of Kent and Governor General Charles Arden-Clarke.
 With more than 600 reporters in attendance, Ghanaian independence became one of the most internationally reported news events in modern African history.

 The flag of Ghana was designed by Theodosia Okoh, inverting Ethiopia's green-yellow-red Lion of Judah flag and replacing the lion with a black star.
-Red symbolizes bloodshed; green stands for beauty, agriculture, and abundance; yellow represents mineral wealth; and the Black Star represents African freedom.
+Red symbolises bloodshed; green stands for beauty, agriculture, and abundance; yellow represents mineral wealth; and the Black Star represents African freedom.
 The country's new coat of arms, designed by Amon Kotei, includes eagles, a lion, a St. George's Cross, and a Black Star, with copious gold and gold trim.
 Philip Gbeho was commissioned to compose the new national anthem, "God Bless Our Homeland Ghana".

 As a monument to the new nation, Nkrumah opened Black Star Square near Osu Castle in the coastal district of Osu, Accra.
 This square would be used for national symbolism and mass patriotic rallies.

 Under Nkrumah's leadership, Ghana adopted some social democratic policies and practices.
 Nkrumah created a welfare system, started various community programs, and established schools.